My 20 Best Positive Affirmations for Women, Plus How to Create and Use Your Own

 This is a great affirmation starter for when you’re trying to manifest something using the law of attraction.

-From Oprah to Tony Robbins, there are countless successful people and psychologists who think that success cannot be made possible without gratitude.
+From Oprah to Tony Robbins, countless successful people and psychologists think that success cannot be made possible without gratitude.

 So, it only makes sense to infuse your affirmations with gratitude when you’re focusing on things you would like to welcome into your life.